moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 #### Delivery follows discovery

 We should ship what brings value to our customers, not what is easy to ship.
-Stay focused on creating value each and every milestone, and be quick to adjust your longer term plans as you learn more.
+Stay focused on creating value each and every milestone, and be quick to adjust your longer term direction as you learn more.

 1. When working on a larger theme, you should start with validating the end state knowing that it will change as you start shipping features and you learn more from actual usage.
 1. Once the final vision is validated, you should work with your designer and engineering counterparts to break it down to the smallest possible iterations in order to ship value quickly.